nxmyoz/nautical-overlay/README.md

 ### Configuration

-The configuration folder for signalk-server-node is located in `/etc/signalk`.
+The configuration folder for signalk-server-node is (preferably) located in `/etc/signalk`.

 Run `/opt/signalk-server-node/bin/signalk-server-setup` to create your initial configuration files.
 Use the configuration folder mentioned above.